hyprpurple/hyprpurple/README.md

 Hi there! 🌟

-I am a 17 year old student from Moldova who has recently started to get into programming.
+I am a 17 year old student from Moldova who has recently started programming.
 In my Github I share my projects, ideas and materials that I learn as I study. 💡🔧

 Every day I try to improve my skills, dreaming to become a real programmer. 🚀💻